Analytic Extended Dynamic Mode Decomposition: Numerical simulations

-in cartesian coordinates.
-The dynamics possess a stable equilibrium at the origin and the linearized system admits a single eigenvalue $\lambda=-1$.
-We generate $50$ data pairs, which are randomly distributed over $[-1,1]^2$, with a sampling time $\Delta t=2$.
+in Cartesian coordinates.
+The dynamics possess a globally stable equilibrium at the origin and the linearized system admits a single eigenvalue $\lambda=-1$.
+We generate $M=50$ data pairs, which are uniformly randomly distributed on $X=[-1,1]^2$, with the sampling time $\Delta t=2$.
 Two principal Koopman eigenfunctions are computed with analytic EDMD (with monomial basis functions up to total degree $6$).
-The results are shown in Figure and are in agreement with the results obtained in \cite{MauroyMezic_CDC} from the vector field.
+The results are shown in \cref{fig_rot_eigfct} and are in agreement with the results obtained in \cite{MauroyMezic_CDC} from the vector field. \end{example}